Ziyad Al-Aly

 Ziyad Al-Aly is an American physician and clinical epidemiologist who is currently Director of the Clinical Epidemiology Center and Chief of the Research and Development at the Veterans Affairs St. Louis Health Care System.
 He is also a clinical epidemiologist at Washington University in St. Louis.
-He has led multiple studies on long covid and its sequelae.
+He has led multiple studies on Long COVID and its sequelae.

 Early life

 Al-Aly was born in Tripoli, Lebanon to teachers.
 He grew up during the Lebanese civil war which dominated Lebanon from 1975 to 1990, emigrating to the United States in 2000.

 Education

 Al-Aly holds a medical degree from the American University of Beirut.
-He completed his post-graduate medical education at Saint Louis University and Washington University in St. Louis.
+He completed his post-graduate medical education at Saint Louis University and Washington University School of Medicine.

 Career

-Al-Aly's research work has been cited more than a 140,000 times and he has an h-index of more than 90 according to Google Scholar.
-Al-Aly was featured on Clarivate (Web of Science) list of highly cited researchers in 2024; the list recognizes researchers with significant influence, top 1% cited papers, and broad community recognition.
+Al-Aly's research work has been cited more than a 200,000 times and he has an h-index of more than 110 according to Google Scholar.
+Al-Aly was featured on Clarivate (Web of Science) list of highly cited researchers in 2024 and 2025; the list recognizes researchers with significant influence, top 1% cited papers, and broad community recognition.